MochiDiffusion/MochiDiffusion/README.md

 ## Running

-When using a model for the very first time, it may take up to 30 seconds for the Neural Engine to compile a cached version.
+When using a model for the very first time, it may take up to 2 minutes for the Neural Engine to compile a cached version.
 Afterwards, subsequent generations will be much faster.

 ## Compute Unit